WSET level 1, Element 2: The Storage and Service of Wine

 - Long-term storage: wine must be kept at a cool and constant temperature.
-Extreme changes of temperature, like too cold or too warm can damage the wine.
+Extreme changes in temperature, like too cold or too warm can damage the wine.

 - Wines must be kept away from sunshine and powerful artificial light.
 Light can heat the wine, making it stale and old before its time.